-As far as horticulture is concerned, there is no exact definition of when a plant is a shrub or a bush.
-A good general description of a shrub is a "woody plant with several perennial stems that may be erect or may lay close to the ground.
-It will usually have a height less than 13 feet and stems no more than about three inches in diameter."
+A shrub and a bush are both woody plants with several perennial stems that may be erect or may stay close to the ground.
+They will usually have a height of less than 15 feet and stems no more than about three inches in diameter.

-What's the difference, then?
+Many people use both "shrubs" and "bushes" to describe the same plants.
+Are they wrong?
 Overall, it's really just a matter of personal preference and regional language.

 In the end, all you need to know is that there is no widely accepted difference between shrubs and bushes.